alpozcan/stox/README.md

 ## Usage

 ```
-usage: stox.py [-h] [--ticker TICKER] [--ratio RATIO] [--size SIZE]
-               [--seed SEED] [--verbose VERBOSE] [--lookback LOOKBACK]
+usage: stox.py [-h] [--ratio RATIO] [--size SIZE] [--seed SEED] [--verbose VERBOSE] [--lookback LOOKBACK]
-               [--lookfwd LOOKFWD] [--startyear STARTYEAR]
-               [--resample RESAMPLE] [--regressor REGRESSOR] [--dump]
+               [--lookfwd LOOKFWD] [--startyear STARTYEAR] [--resample RESAMPLE] [--regressor REGRESSOR]
+               [--mock] [--dump]

 optional arguments:
   -h, --help            show this help message and exit
-  --ticker TICKER       Single ticker code, or _MOCK_EASY or _MOCK_HARD for
-                        mock tests
   --ratio RATIO         Denominator of train/test split ratio.
-Default is 5,
+Default is 5, meaning a 80/20 percent
-                        meaning a 80/20 percent train/test split.
+                        train/test split.
   --size SIZE           Model size.
-For tree-based regressors it is the number
-                        of estimator trees to build, for neural nets it is
+For tree-based regressors it is the number of estimator trees to build,
-                        used as a coefficient for the layer widths.
-Default:
+                        for neural nets it is used as a coefficient for the layer widths.
+Default: 256.
-                        256.
   --seed SEED           Seed for initialising the model weights with
   --verbose VERBOSE     Integer greater than zero.
-Greater this number, more
-                        info is printed during run.
+Greater this number, more info is printed during run.
                         Default: 1.
   --lookback LOOKBACK   The number of periods for look-back features.
-Default:
-                        6.
+Default: 6.
   --lookfwd LOOKFWD     The number of periods into the future to predict at.
 Default: 1.
   --startyear STARTYEAR
-                        Only use samples newer than the start of the year
-                        given.
-Can be used for reducing the dataset size where
+                        Only use samples newer than the start of the year given.
+Can be used for reducing the
-                        there are memory/time constraints.
+                        dataset size where there are memory/time constraints.
 Default: 1970.
-  --resample RESAMPLE   Period size. 'no' to turn off resampling, or any
+  --resample RESAMPLE   Period size. 'no' to turn off resampling, or any pandas-format resampling
-                        pandas-format resampling specification.
-Default is
-                        weekly resampling on the current workday
+                        specification.
+Default is weekly resampling on the current workday
   --regressor REGRESSOR
-                        String alias for the regressor model to use, as
-                        defined in regressor.py.
+                        String alias for the regressor model to use, as defined in regressor.py.
 Default: LGB
+  --mock                Include predictions on mock data
   --dump                Dump the dataset to CSV and exit.
 Default: no dump
 ```